BBC house price calculator, where can you afford to live?

 The ‘affordability calculation is dependent on the default financial information entered for home prices (actual sold prices) and house valuations (estimates or ‘best guesses’ by RICS Valuers).

 Mortgage surveyors acting for lenders/banks compiled the house valuation data for the tool.

 Payment figures/rates quoted from the BBC housing calculator are worked out from Bank of England published rates but are only relevant for the first couple of years of the mortgage/loan.

 95% mortgages are nigh on impossible to get, so the assumptions are that you will need to find a least a 10% deposit.

 Homelet calculates average rents charged by Landlords in the UK.

 Use the calculator by visiting the BBC internet site; there is no need to register or enter any personal information.

 “Where can I afford to live?
-BBC Calculator” uses residential property analysts Hometrack rental and pricing data to the end of June 2020.
+BBC Calculator” uses current rental property and pricing data from residential property analysts, Hometrack.

-The BBC house price calculator website also provides information on UK house prices and a mortgage calculator to help research prices and plan your finances when taking out a mortgage.
+The BBC house price calculator website also provides information on UK house prices and a mortgage calculator to help plan your finances when taking out a mortgage.